Chinese Natural Healing

 The Creator has created a world of constant changes: everything is changing with every moment, remaining only with that very moment, and nothing is permanent.

-a better individual; while your mindfulness is your capability to know what are positive changes and what are negative ones for your body, your mind, and your spirit.
+So, your consciousness of impermanence is an opportunity for you to change yourself to become a better individual; while your mindfulness is your capability to know what are positive changes and what are negative ones for your body, your mind, and your spirit.

 TRANSFORMATION